Department of Geography and Environmental Studies

 GEO 4317.
 Water Resources Planning.

-This course examines water resources planning case studies related to water quality protection/mitigation and state/regional water supply planning from a policy practitioner’s perspective.
-Students explore watershed and water supply planning to understand the elements involved, stakeholders, and strategy recommendations pursued including water-use conservation and efficiency measures.
+This course examines water resources planning case studies related to water quality protection and mitigation as well as state and regional water supply planning from a policy practitioner’s perspective.
+It explores watershed planning and water supply management to illustrate the institutional, environmental, and technical factors involved in planning processes.
+The course considers the roles of governmental agencies, community organizations, and other stakeholders in the development of water management strategies.
+Topics include water demand management, conservation and efficiency measures, watershed protection, regulatory frameworks, and planning approaches used to address water availability and water quality concerns across different geographic scales.
 Prerequisite: GEO 3434 with a grade of "C" or better.

 GEO 4321.
 Cities and Urban Design.